WellAlmeida31/redshift-client/README.md

 }
 ```
 #### en-US - Pagination with manual mapping and entity reference
+- Use manual mapping when you need to implement specific logic in assembling the returned object.
+- The automatic serialization of this API already has handling for nulls, dates, camel case and empty properties.
 #### pt-BR - Paginação com mapeamento manual e referência de entidade

 - Use o mapeamento manual quando necessitar implementar uma lógica específica na montagem do objeto retornado.